 How can economics end terrorism?

 Terrorist groups are like businesses, if they are no longer profitable they will close downhill

 Adam Smith, the father of modern economics and a largely influential figure in the industrial revolution offers a very useful notion to begin with, namely the ‘economies of scale’.
 This refers to the reduction of the cost of a unit of production by increasing the scale of production.
 If we take a simple example: A building requires hiring a number of workers to build it.
-There is a stable cost which is the cost of renting an apartment and a variable cost which is the wages of workers.
+There is a fixed cost which is the cost of renting an apartment and a variable cost which is the wages of workers.
 In this example, the more units are produced the less the overall cost of the unit would be.
-This is because the stable cost (rent for instance) does not increase with the increase of production (number of apartments), but is divided by a larger number.
-To elucidate further, Tesla, the electrical car company spends a fixed amount of money on research and development, design, and safety.
-With each new car produced, the overall cost of research and development for one car decreases because the initial cost is divided over the number of cars.
+This is because the fixed cost (rent for instance) does not increase with the increase of production (number of apartments), but is divided by a larger number.
+To elucidate further, Tesla, the electric car company spends a fixed amount of money on research and development, design, and safety.
+With each new car produced, the total cost of research and development for one car decreases because the initial cost is divided over the number of cars.

 While scale can reduce the cost of production, it can also do the opposite, and that happens when a unit cost increases because of expansion.
-The most common example of that is communication costs: if you have two employees, you only need one connection, but if you have three, you need three connections, and so on.
+The most common example of that is communication cost: if you have two employees, you only need one connection, but if you have three, you need three connections, and so on.